Galashiels

-Galashiels (/ˌɡæləˈʃiːlz/; Gallae, An Geal Àth) is a town in the Scottish Borders with a population of around 12,600.
-Its name is often colloquially shortened to "Gala".
+Galashiels, (/ˌɡæləˈʃiːlz/; Gallae; An Geal Àth) colloquially known as Gala, is a town in the Scottish Borders.
 The town is a major commercial centre for the Borders region with extensive history in the textile industry.
 Galashiels is the location of Heriot-Watt University's School of Textiles and Design.
+The town had a population of 10,075 in 2022.

 History

-To the west of the town, there is an ancient earthwork known as the Picts' Work Ditch or Catrail.
+To the west of the town, there is an ancient earthwork known as the Picts's Work Ditch or Catrail.
 It extends many miles south, and its height and width vary.
 There is no agreement about the purpose of the earthwork.
 There is another ancient site on the north-western edge of the town, at Torwoodlee, an Iron Age hill fort, with a later broch known as Torwoodlee Broch built in the western quarter of the hill fort, and overlapping some of the defensive ditches of the original fort.
 The Romans destroyed the broch in 140 CE, soon after it was completed.

 The town's coat of arms shows two foxes reaching up to eat plums from a tree, and the motto is Sour Plums pronounced in Scots as soor plooms.
 This is a reference to an incident in 1337 when a raiding party of English soldiers were picking wild plums close to the town and were caught by Scots who came across them by chance and slaughtered them all.

 On a hillside to the north of the town, Buckholm Tower is a prominent structure that dates back to 1582 and replaced an earlier tower built on the same site but destroyed around 1570.
 In 1599, Galashiels received its Burgh Charter, an event celebrated every summer since the 1930s by the "Braw Lads’ Gathering", with riders on horseback parading through the town.
 Galashiels Burgh Chambers were designed in the Scottish Renaissance style and completed in 1867.

 The Paton Street drill hall was completed in the late 19th century.
 The textile trade caused Galashiels' population to increase dramatically from 800 residents at the start of the nineteenth century to 19,553 by 1890.
 A connection with the town's mill history, the Mill Lade, still links the town from near the site of mills at Wheatlands Road, to Netherdale, via Wilderhaugh, Bank Street, the Fountain and next to the Tesco/retail development street.

 Despite the town's relatively low population, the early 2000s saw many new developments, including Asda, Boots pharmacy, Farmfoods, Marks & Spencer, Matalan, McDonald's, Next, Subway fast-food outlet and Tesco Extra.
 Most of these are on former mill and industrial estate sites, while other disused mills have been converted to living accommodations.